helenhell/ETCarouSwift/README.md

 # ETCarouSwift
-A user-friendly and developer-friendly carousel framework
+A user-friendly and developer-friendly carousel framework written in Swift